 Irene Lloyd and Alfred Holtzer married in the spring of 1898 and in October, they went to South Africa.
 Alfred’s health was causing concern, and the sources for his life suggest that for several years at the end of the 1890s he was not well enough to work.
 He and Irene settled in Cape Town and Alfred’s health improved so that in 1900 he was able to work again.
 He got a job with the Standard Bank and remained an employee until he retired, in the late 1920s.
 What he’s remembered for in South Africa, though, is his contribution to Cape Town’s intellectual and social life; and particularly for his part in the early days of amateur and professional theatre there.

-Alfred Holtzer became one of mainstays of Cape Town’s Owl Club, a (men only, I think) dining-cum-literary club formed in 1894.
+Alfred Holtzer became one of mainstays of Cape Town’s Owl Club, a men-only dining-cum-literary club formed in 1894.
 He was its honorary secretary from 1914 until he died.
 He did do some acting in South Africa but he is better known now for his work as a theatrical producer, lecturer in voice-production, playwright; and most importantly as one of the founders (in 1919) of the Cape Town Repertory Society.

 Via Ancestry to UK Outward Passenger Lists 1890-1960: the ship ‘Greek’ left Southampton for Cape Province on 15 October 1898; amongst the passengers were Mr and Mrs Holtzer.